Technology

 Microsoft is building a digital identity system on the Bitcoin blockchain.
 Here we take a look at digital identity and the specifics of Microsoft’s project – together with a consideration of why blockchain and why Bitcoin blockchain.

-In a blog post last week, Microsoft committed to building digital identity system specifically on the Bitcoin blockchain network.
+In a blog post last week, Microsoft committed to building a digital identity system specifically on the Bitcoin blockchain network.

 Microsoft & its Blockchain-based ID System